Co-op and CPT -- Graduate (graduate/coop)

 Q: What must I do?

-A: Fill out the orange form provided by the ISSS Office, fill out the departmental form, and bring these two forms plus your offer letter to the CS 703 instructor.
-The offer letter must be on company letterhead.
+A: Fill out the orange form provided by the ISSS Office, fill out the departmental form and request for practical training form, and bring these three forms plus your offer letter to the CS 703 instructor.
+The offer letter must be on company letterhead, and include start and end dates, as well as a description of your duties.
 The application must be delivered to the CS703 instructor before the chronological middle point of the semester.
 After the CS 703 instructor approves your application, you must register for the course.
 Following registration, you must submit the orange form and offer letter to Ms. Elizabeth Gill in the ISSS office.
 She will not approve your CPT application if you are not already registered for CS 703.
 Expect this entire process to require about two weeks.
 If you start just a day or so before your employment is scheduled to begin, your CPT will not be approved in time and you will have to back out of your employment plans.

 Q: My work assignment overlaps with the semester by only a few weeks.
 I don't want to pay tuition to take CS 703 for just this short time.
 Can I skip registering for CS 703?